flutter/devtools/packages/devtools_app/lib/src/screens/memory/panes/leaks/LEAK_TRACKING.md

 ### Limitations

-The tool detects leaks for disposable and instrumented classes only (noting that the fixed leak can fix other objects too).
+The tool detects leaks for disposable and instrumented classes only (noting that the fixed leak can also fix other objects).

 Some classes in Flutter framework are already instrumented.
 If you want your classes to be tracked, you need to make them